-- 1. Who does not plan for a professional career. - Who has already completed some type of specialized training and wishes to acquire an academic and cultural background. - 3.
-Who has not decided in what field he wishes to specialize. - 4.
+- Who has already completed some type of specialized training and wishes to acquire an academic and cultural background. - 2.
+Who has not decided in what field he wishes to specialize. - 3.
 Whose interest embraces several fields.

 Pre-Professional Programs

 The College of Arts and Science offers a Bachelor of Science degree with majors in Premed/Predent, Pre-Veterinary Medicine or Pre-Physical Therapy and a Bachelor of Arts degree with a Prelaw major for students who plan to enter a medical, veterinary or law school.
 Detailed curricula are to be found under the Division of Natural Science and the Division of Social Science, respectively.